 A website conversion is when a website visitor successfully completes a desired activity, such as buying something, completing a form, or joining your mailing list.
 There are two types of website conversions:

-- Macro-conversions.
+- Macro-Conversions.
 A macro-conversion occurs when a final objective, such as making a sale or getting a new paid membership, is accomplished.

-- Micro-conversions.
+- Micro-Conversions.
 A micro-conversion is a conversion that gets you a step closer to your eventual goal (macro-conversion).
 Subscribing to a newsletter and downloading an e-book are some examples of a micro-conversion.

 10 Types of Website Conversions